Improved Bounds for Private and Robust Alignment: Preliminaries

 \emph{Corruption-then-LDP} (\ctl).
 The raw (offline or online) label is first corrupted by the $\alpha$-Huber model, which is then further privatized by $\epsilon$-LDP \texttt{RR} mechanism.
 This gives the final offline preference dataset $\bar{\cD}_{\pref}=\{\tau_{-1}^{(i)}, \tau_1^{(i)}, z^{(i)})\}_{i=1}^n$ or online preference dataset $\bar{\cD}_{\pref}^{(t)} = \{(\tau^{(i)}, \widetilde{\tau}^{(i)}, z^{(i)})\}_{i=1}^t$ for each $t \in [T]$.

 \emph{LDP-then-Corruption} (\ltc).
 The raw (offline or online) label is first privatized by $\epsilon$-LDP \texttt{RR} mechanism, which is then further corrupted by the $\alpha$-Huber model.
 This gives the final offline preference dataset $\bar{\cD}_{\pref}=\{\tau_{-1}^{(i)}, \tau_1^{(i)}, z^{(i)})\}_{i=1}^n$ or online preference dataset $\bar{\cD}_{\pref}^{(t)} = \{(\tau^{(i)}, \widetilde{\tau}^{(i)}, z^{(i)})\}_{i=1}^t$ for each $t \in [T]$. \end{definition} \begin{remark} Given the above definition, several comments are in order.
-First, we do not distinguish between the final observed datasets under \ctl and \ltc, since our later proposed algorithm does not require knowing the specific setting in advance, i.e., it is adaptive.
+First, we do not distinguish between the final observed datasets under \ctl and \ltc, since our later proposed algorithm does not require knowing the specific setting in advance, since it is agnostic to the corruption order.
 Second, in the online setting, we consider an oblivious adversary, where the choice of the bad distribution at round $t$ is independent of other samples.
 Third, since the label LDP is essentially a random flipping noise/corruption, we can also view \ctl and \ltc as the interplay between random flipping corruption and adversary corruption.
-In the same sense, our results for the private case naturally hold for the scenario with random flipping corruption as in~\cite{chowdhury2024provably}. \end{remark}
+In the same sense, our results for the private case naturally hold for the scenario with random flipping corruption as in~\citet{chowdhury2024provably}.